-- All lights are to be turned off when leaving any room. - Computer monitors are to be turned off when not in use. - Computers are to be turned off at the end of each school day. - Staff and students are to ensure windows are closed at end of each school day. - Photocopiers are to be on energy saving mode when turned on. - Water fountains at school will all work with sufficient water pressure and flow.
+- All lights are to be turned off when leaving any room. - Hand dryers in student washrooms are only to be used for drying hands. - Computer monitors are to be turned off when not in use. - Computers are to be turned off at the end of each school day. - Staff and students are to ensure windows are closed at end of each school day. - Staff and students are to report any leaking of air, including around windows/ doors, to the office for caretaking maintenance. - Photocopiers are to be on energy saving mode when turned on. - Water fountains at school will all work with sufficient water pressure and flow.
 They will be cleaned once per day.